Raku/doc/writing-docs/CREATING-NEW-DOCS.md

 ```

 ### Invalid example:

 ```
-=comment a pod commen # this is not a valid comment in this position =begin pod :my-link<foo> # another comment
+=comment a pod comment # this is not a valid comment in this position =begin pod :my-link<foo> # another comment
 =TITLE Working with Perl 6 pod
-=SUBTITLE Alic in Wonderland
+=SUBTITLE Alice in Wonderland
 # ... more vald pod and text
 =end pod
 # vi or emacs info